SoccerNet/sn-spotting/ChallengeRules.md

  - **Action Spotting**: Spot the actions on a complete video of soccer game.
  - **Replay Grounding**: Ground the timestamp of the actions represented in a specific replay.

-We provide an [evaluation server](https://eval.ai/web/challenges/challenge-page/761/overview) for anyone competing in the SoccerNet-v2 challenge.
+We provide an [evaluation server]() for anyone competing in the SoccerNet-v2 challenge.
 This evaluation server handles predictions for the open **test** set and the segregated **challenge** set.

-Winners will be announced at ActivityNet Workshop at CVPR 2021.
+Winners will be announced at ActivityNet Workshop at CVPR 2022.
 Prizes 💲💲💲 include $1000 cash award ($500 for Action Spotting and $500 for Replay Grounding), sponsored by [Second Spectrum](https://www.secondspectrum.com/index.html).